On the Convergence of Continuous Constrained Optimization for Structure Learning: Experiments

-{\bf Implementations.} \ \ \ Our implementations are based on the code\footnote{\url{https://github.com/xunzheng/notears}} released by \citet{Zheng2018notears}.
-Note, however, that the code implemented the DAG constraint term $h_\text{bin}(B)$ proposed by \citet{Yu19daggnn}.
-Here we adopt the original one $h_\text{exp}(B)$ to be consistent with existing works.
-We also use the least squares objective in our experiments.
-Unless otherwise stated, we employ the L-BFGS algorithm \citep{Byrd2003lbfgs} to solve each subproblem and use a threshold of $0.3$ for post-processing.
+{\bf Implementations.} \ \ \ Our implementations are based on the code\footnote{\url{https://github.com/xunzheng/notears}} released by \citet{Zheng2018notears, Zheng2020learning} with the DAG constraint term $h_\text{exp}(B)$.
+We also use the least squares objective and default hyperparameters in our experiments.
+Unless otherwise stated, we employ the L-BFGS algorithm \citep{Byrd2003lbfgs} to solve each subproblem and a threshold of $0.3$ for post-processing.
+In the linear case, we use a pre-processing step to center the data by subtracting the mean of each variable from the samples $\mathbf{X}$.
+The code is available at \url{https://github.com/ignavierng/notears-convergence}.

-{\bf Simulations.} \ \ \ We simulate the ground truth DAGs using the \emph{Erd\"{o}s--R\'{e}nyi} model \citep{Erdos1959random} with $d$ edges on average.
-Based on different graph sizes and data generating procedure, we generate $1000$ samples with standard Gaussian noise.
-For NOTEARS and NOTEARS-L1, we simulate the linear DAG model with edge weights independently sampled from $\operatorname{Uniform}\left([-2, -0.5] \cup [0.5, 2]\right)$, similar to \citep{Zheng2018notears}.
-For the nonlinear variants NOTEARS-MLP and NOTEARS-MLP-L1, we consider the data generating procedure used by \citet{Ng2019masked, Zheng2020learning}, where each function is sampled from a Gaussian process (GP) with RBF kernel of bandwidth one.
-Both data models are known to be identifiable \citep{Peters2013identifiability, Peters2014causal}.
+{\bf Simulations.} \ \ \ We simulate the ground truth DAGs using the Erd\"{o}s--R\'{e}nyi \citep{Erdos1959random} or scale-free \citep{Barabasi1999emergence} model with $kd$ edges on average, denoted as ER$k$ or SF$k$, respectively.
+Unless otherwise stated, based on the graph sizes $d\in\{10,20,50,100\}$ and different data generating procedures, we generate $1000$ samples with standard Gaussian noises.
+For NOTEARS and NOTEARS-L1, we simulate the linear DAG model with edge weights sampled uniformly from $[-2, -0.5] \cup [0.5, 2]$, similar to \citep{Zheng2018notears}.
+For the nonlinear variants NOTEARS-MLP and NOTEARS-MLP-L1, we consider the data generating procedure used by \citet{Zheng2020learning}, where each function is sampled from a Gaussian process with RBF kernel of bandwidth one.
+Both data models are known to be fully identifiable \citep{Peters2013identifiability, Peters2014causal}.

-{\bf Metrics.} \ \ \ We report the structural hamming distance (SHD), structural intervention distance (SID) \citep{Peters2013structural} and true positive rate (TPR), averaged over 12 random trials.
+{\bf Metrics.} \ \ \ We report the structural Hamming distance (SHD), structural intervention distance (SID) \citep{Peters2013structural} and true positive rate (TPR), averaged over $30$ random trials.